ansys/pymapdl/README.rst

      [ 26.60384371 -17.14955041  -2.40527841]
      [ 31.50985156 -20.31588852  -2.4327859 ]]

-You can then load in the archive file associated with the result file and then plots a nodal result.
+You can plot results as well directly from the file as well.

 .. code:: python

-    # Load CDB (necessary for display)
-    result.LoadArchive(hexarchivefile)

-    # Plot the displacement of Mode 0 in the x direction
+    # Plot the displacement of the 1st in the x direction
     result.PlotNodalResult(0, 'x', label='Displacement')

+    # Plot the nodal stress in the 'x' direction for the 6th result
+    result.PlotNodalStress(5, 'Sx')

 Reading a Full File
 -------------------